mjakeman/kemu-kupu/wiki/rfen629-log.md

 - Added practice mode menu option without scoring
 - Completed feature with multiple hints in practice mode
 - Started work on refactoring the folder structure

+## 10 October

+- Simplified some of the code inside `EndGameController` to reduce code duplication.
+  This was accomplished by using passing lambda functions and generics, which was a good learning experience.
+- Refactored some of the directories so that all view related content was inside the `view` directory